SylviaOne/Repo-hub/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!